imranhsayed/nextjs-wordpress-theme/README.md

 - Front end in React
 - Backend in WordPress.

-### Client config.
+### Evironment vars.
-rename client-config-example.js in packages/gatsby-woocommerce-theme directory to client-config.js and add your WordPress Site URL.
+rename .env-example to .env and add your WordPress Site URL.

 ### WordPress Setup
 * Download, Upload and activate all the plugins from wordpress/plugins folder of this repo, into your WordPress Site.